cs480x-21c/02-DataVis-5Ways/README.md

 ![Excel Vis](img/ExcelVis.jpg)

+# d3

+D3 is the main library we are using in this course, so it was an easy choice for this project.
+...

 Write a paragraph for each vis tool/library you used/ Was it easy?
 Difficult?
 Where could you see the tool being useful in the future?